Carnosine

 Carnosine (beta-alanyl-L-histidine) is a dipeptide molecule, made up of the amino acids beta-alanine and histidine.
 It is highly concentrated in muscle and brain tissues.
 Carnosine was discovered by Russian chemist Vladimir Gulevich.

 Carnosine is naturally produced by the body in the liver from beta-alanine and histidine.
 Like carnitine, carnosine is composed of the root word carn, meaning "flesh", alluding to its prevalence in meat.
 There are no plant-based sources of carnosine.
 Carnosine is readily available as a synthetic nutritional supplement.

+Carnosine can chelate divalent metal ions.
+Carnosine is also considered a geroprotectant.

+Products containing carnosine are also used in topical preparations to reduce wrinkles on the skin.

+Carnosine may increase the Hayflick limit in human fibroblasts, it also appears to reduce the rate of telomere shortening.
+This could potentially promote the growth of certain cancers that thrive due to telomere preservation.

 Biosynthesis

 Carnosine is synthesized within the body from beta-alanine and histidine.
 Beta-alanine is a product of pyrimidine catabolism and histidine is an essential amino acid.
 Since beta-alanine is the limiting substrate, supplementing just beta-alanine effectively increases the intramuscular concentration of carnosine.

 Physiological effects

 pH buffer

 Carnosine has a pKa value of 6.83, making it a good buffer for the pH range of animal muscles.
 Since beta-alanine is not incorporated into proteins, carnosine can be stored at relatively high concentrations (millimolar).
 Occurring at 17–25 mmol/kg (dry muscle), carnosine (β-alanyl-L-histidine) is an important intramuscular buffer, constituting 10-20% of the total buffering capacity in type I and II muscle fibres.